gasolin/foxbox/README.md

 ## Features

-- Edit source code in your main environment with any editor
+- Edit source code in your host machine with any editor and have the files sync into the guest machine.
 - Compile in VM without setup environment and required libraries

 ## Prerequisite